kayqueteixeira/astorworker/README.md

 	Where AVDNAME is a name of your choice.

-### Execute the emulator
+### Start the emulator

-1. To run the headless emulator, run these commands:
+To start the headless emulator, run these commands:

 	`export QEMU_AUDIO_DRV=none`
 	`cd $ANDROID_HOME/tools`
 	`sudo -b ./emulator -avd AVDNAME -no-skin -no-window -no-boot-anim`

-### Shutdown the emulator
+### Stop the emulator

-1. To shutdown the headless emulator, run this command:
+To stop the headless emulator, run this command:

 	`sudo printf 'auth %s\nkill\n' $(sudo cat ~/.emulator_console_auth_token) | netcat localhost 5554`